Maybe you are worried because you aren’t as happy in your relationship as you would like to be.

 Over all my years in practice, I’ve helped hundreds of couples stay together, work things out, and be happier.
 Occasionally, I’ve had to help them break up amicably, but even then, the partners are still happier.
 It all depends on the circumstances of the work that we do.

 I help couples improve the “skills of relationship” through gay men’s relationship counseling, which include work on commitment, communication, and compromise, striving to improve “regard” for your partner and mutual respect.
 I help you both improve the ability to generate options to avoid stalemates and reach compromises.
 By working with so many couples over the years, I’ve developed some observations about what these successful, happy couples in satisfying relationships have in common.
 Some of these findings might surprise you; I hope they inspire you.

 We work together to see what needs to be done to make the burdens that you feel become lighter.
 We use exercises to make you think and feel in ways that shed new light on your options.

 I’ve had extensive training in the theory and practice of couples counseling, for all kinds of couples.

 If you would like an appointment for couples counseling, talk to your partner about how he would feel about doing it.
 Ask him what his schedule is like, and compare it to yours.
 Talk about how you might handle the fee–do you pay it out of your household account, split it equally, or divide it proportionately according each of your incomes?
-Then email me at Ken@GayTherapyLA.com, or call me at 310-726-4357.
+Then text or call 310-339-5778, or email me at Ken@GayTherapyLA.com.
 I can usually schedule you within a few days of your call, or let you know the next available appointment.
 I look forward to speaking with you.